Missing Microsoft Windows .dll files

 Virus, spyware, or other malware installed on the computer causing your .dll error

-Windows .dll error message or .dll errors when trying to do something within Windows and not a program
+Windows .dll error message or .dll errors when trying to do something in Windows and not a program

-If running through these steps you encounter the same issues to resolve your .dll errors, we suggest you erase everything and reinstall Windows.
+If after running through these steps, you still encounter the same .dll errors, we suggest you erase everything and reinstall Windows to resolve the issues.